-- have trouble knowing who they are and what is important to them.
+- they may have trouble knowing who they are and what is important to them.
 They have an unstable self image.
 They do, however, believe they are unworthy and have a deep sense of shame.

-- act impulsively, which often can lead to behaviour which is self destructive.
+- they may act impulsively, which often can lead to behaviour which is self destructive.
 This means at times of stress they can’t sit and wait to think things through, but may take drugs, drink to excess, run away, overdose, drive recklessly, binge eat, spend money they don’t have, or have risky sex etc, to relieve their distress.

-- self harm by harming their body.
+- they may self harm by harming their body.
 This may be cutting, burning, head banging, pulling out hair.
 Self harm is usually not an attempt to die, but a form of distraction from the emotional pain they are experiencing.
 60% of people who self harm report they do not feel pain when they cut or burn themselves, but feel a sense of relief (Valerie Porr).

-- have mood swings or emotions that change quickly, often with seemingly no reason.
+- they may have mood swings or emotions that change quickly, often with seemingly no reason.
 These emotions are unpredictable and can change in an instant.
 ‘Rapid mood swings are a core feature of BPD that Marsha Linehan describes as emotional dysregulation’ (Valerie Porr)

-- feel empty and need others to make them whole.
+- they may feel empty and need others to make them whole.
 They don’t know what they want or who they are.
 However they struggle with feeling that they deserve this emptiness.
 Once again a symptom of their overwhelming shame.

-- can numb out, go blank, have amnesic experience or feel detached, as if they are observing their body from the outside.
+- they can numb out, go blank, have amnesic experience or feel detached, as if they are observing their body from the outside.
 It is often a coping mechanism to tolerate stress.
 At times of stress they may also become overly suspicious or have paranoid thinking.